 Is a multiplier for security in an agile team and considers all activities in an agile team from a security perspective.
-The SC Documentation of measures through which the requirements can be met in future identifies security-relevant topics in user stories, notifies the agile team and supports the implementation.
-He recognizes security-relevant topics that cannot be solved with standard specifications or his own know-how and contacts the security experts.
+The SC identifies security-relevant topics in user stories, notifies the agile team and supports the implementation.
+He recognizes securityrelevant topics that cannot be solved with standard specifications or his own knowhow and contacts the security experts.